KULeuvenNeuromechanics/PredSim/Documentation/PrivateForkPredSim.md

 <img src="./FiguresForDocumentation/push_to_public.JPG" width="500" height="auto" title="fig3">
 </p>

+> Figure 3.
+Contribute from PredSim_private to the public PredSim repository (developer access to PredSim).
+The numbered arrows illustrate the steps described below.

 0. In File Explorer, go to the directory with the private PredSim code, e.g. `C:\GBW_MyPrograms\PredSim_private`